JakBul/Premier-League-Quiz/README.md

 ![screenshot](assets/documentation/mockup.png)

-Created to show ability of creating interactive webpage using JavaScript.
+Created to show the ability to create an interactive webpage using JavaScript.
 This project was made for educational purposes only.

 This website is made up of only one webpage with three separate sections: Main Page, Quiz Section and Result Box.